 The relatively high short-term cost of Therapeutic Boarding Schools, Residential Treatment Centers, and Wilderness Therapy Programs can often deter families from pursuing the help they know their teen needs.
 We recognize and empathize with your struggle!
-We’ve heard many, many stories from families who have gone flat broke in an effort to save their teenager.
+We’ve heard many, many stories from families we have assisted who have gone flat broke in an effort to save their teenager.

 You must ask yourself: to what lengths am I willing to go in order to get the necessary funds?
 The cost of these programs can range anywhere from $25,000 to $150,000 by the time a teenager completes their program, but many families don’t know where to get financial help.
 No bones about it, this is going to be a sacrifice, so what are you willing to sacrifice to help your child?

 Start With What You Have